SlaterJamesSmith/epicodus-bootcamp/02-managing-state/tamagotchi/README.md

 1. Install Node.js on local machine.

-2. Clone repository and navigate to `tamagotchi`.
+2. Clone repository and navigate to `02-managing-state/tamagotchi`.

 3. Run `npm install` to load required packages.